THET0305/timothy_j_snyder_projects/README.md

 - Short videos demonstrating completed or in-progress work projects
 - Links to personal GitHub repositories and experiments
 - Technical prototypes, tools, and systems explorations
-- Notes and documentation where context adds value

 Not all projects are polished products.
 Many are explorations, proofs of concept, or focused experiments intended to answer specific technical questions.